Find me on Substack »

-After about two hours of searching, I considered moving on to my destination in Downeast Maine.
+After about two hours of searching, I considered calling it quits and moving on to my destination in Downeast Maine.
 At which point birders began to leave the stakeout: the eagle was now perched near the Spruce Point Inn Resort and Spa — a 13-minute drive from the aquarium and a nautical mile (as the eagle flies) across Boothbay Harbor.
 Now my fateful choice: chase or wait?

 If the eagle were to flush from Spruce Point, I might see it from this vantage — a semi-private ledge near the aquarium.
 Loath to join the charging convoy to Spruce Point’s seaside homes on private streets, and perhaps seeking some form of validation, I turned toward two guys sharing a spotting scope.
 “It’s gonna be a shitshow over there,” I said.
 One of them replied, “Yeah, we’re staying put.”
 As did I.